Author Guidelines

 1.2.5 Acknowledgments (if indicated)

-Acknowledgments must only appear on the document's cover page, to guarantee the authors' anonymity.
-Persons and/or institutions that allowed the execution or provided contributions to the work must be recognized.
+Acknowledgments must only appear on the document's cover page to guarantee the authors' anonymity.
+Persons and/or institutions that allowed the execution or contributed to the work must be recognized.

 1.2.6 Award (if indicated)